amfibolos/rekindle-book-store/README.md

 ><li>./docker-compose/rekindle-local/volumes/zookeeper/transactions/*</li>
 ><li>./docker-compose/rekindle-local/volumes/postgre/*</li>
 * In case of docker container removals, contents of these folders also have to be deleted
-* before creating the build anew
+* manually before creating the build anew

 # STILL UNDER CONSTRUCTION
 ### Additional Security